-The prison was last visited by HMIP in April 2015.
+The prison was last visited by HMIP in Summer 2018.
 The full reports can be read at the Ministry of Justice web site, just follow the links below.
 In their last report the inspectors said:

 To read the full reports follow the links below

 - HMP The Mount (631.38 kB), Report on an unannounced inspection of HMP The Mount (30 April-18 May 2018)

 - HMP The Mount (PDF, 783.32 kB), Report on an unannounced inspection of HMP The Mount (7 – 17 April 2015)

 - HMP The Mount, Unannounced full follow-up inspection of HMP The Mount (4 – 14 October 2011)